Oregano: 10 Excellent Health Benefits, Uses, and Side Effects

 Side Effects

 Oregano has potent antioxidant, antibacterial, antiviral, and anti-inflammatory properties.
-People who are allergic to Lamiaceae family herbs, such as mint and basil, should exercise caution when eating them for the first time.
+People allergic to Lamiaceae family herbs, such as mint and basil, should exercise caution when eating them for the first time.
 Including dried or fresh leaves in recipes is a great way to get the plant’s antioxidants.
 Because the oil is much more concentrated, you should consume it only for short periods, no more than two weeks.
 Most people should be fine using oregano as a herb, oil, or supplement.

 Conclusion